Address

 Press Machines (Hydraulic, Mechanical)

-Press machines shape or mould material, such as metal, plastics, marble, rubber and more.
-Material is deformed under high pressure, usually using a punch and a die.
+Press machines shape or mould materials including metal, plastics, marble, and rubber by applying high compressive force through a punch and die system.

-They are primarily used in sheet metal fabrication, electronics and automotive, as well packaging.
+They are primarily used in sheet metal fabrication, electronics, automotive production, and packaging operations.

 Examples of Press Machine Preventive Maintenance